zavalalabs/obsidian-toggl-integration/README.md

 [![GitHub tag (Latest by date)](https://img.shields.io/github/v/tag/mcndt/obsidian-toggl-integration)](https://github.com/mcndt/obsidian-toggl-integration/releases) ![GitHub all releases](https://img.shields.io/github/downloads/mcndt/obsidian-toggl-integration/total)

-# Toggl Track Integration for Obsidian
+# Toggl Track Integration for Obsidian (zavalalabs fork)

 Add integration with the Toggl Track API to manage your timers inside Obsidian.

+This fork extends the original plugin with enhanced diagnostics, automatic workspace setup, and proactive API quota management (local rate limiting + status bar quota display).
+Original upstream by @mcndt; see `FORK_GUIDE.md` for fork usage & release differences.

 ## Functionality

-- ✨ **NEW**: **Generate time tracking reports inside of your notes with code blocks**
+- Generate time tracking reports inside of your notes with code blocks (SUMMARY & LIST)
 - See your current timer and how long it has been running in the status bar
+- Status bar quota indicator (remaining hourly API requests with warning under 20%)
+- Local hourly rate limiter (optional) prevents overshooting Toggl Track account quotas (supports Free / Starter / Premium caps)
+- Auto-selects first workspace on initial successful connection if none configured
+- Fallback connectivity test to `/api/v9/me` for clearer troubleshooting when primary client fails
 - Get a summary of your day in the side panel
-- Create, start, and stop a new timer using the command palette, or restart an recent one
+- Create, start, and stop a new timer using the command palette, or restart a recent one

 ![](https://raw.githubusercontent.com/mcndt/obsidian-toggl-integration/master/demo2.gif)